 Jeff earned a Bachelor of Science Degree in Criminal Justice from North Georgia College, the senior military college of Georgia.

 Grant Pearson joined the Marietta Fire Department in 1995.
-To excel within the department and further develop his firefighter skills, Grant successfully achieved his Paramedic certification, was trained extensively on Technical Rescue and participated as one of the department’s SWAT Medics.
+To excel within the department and further develop his firefighter skills, Grant successfully achieved his Paramedic certification, was trained extensively on Technical Rescue, and participated as one of the department’s SWAT Medics.
 Grant’s dedication to the city and its citizens was evident; he was awarded Firefighter Engineer of the Year (2009), Cobb County Chamber of Commerce Merit Award (2009) as well as Public Safety Hero (2016).

 In 2012, Grant was promoted to Lieutenant and assigned to the Prevention Division where he helped educate the community about fire prevention and safety in schools and businesses.
 Grant thrived in the Lieutenant role and was laterally transferred to Inspections to showcase his knowledge of adopted codes and how they are applied to our city’s buildings and businesses.
 To help communicate overall department goals and objectives, Grant moved back into Suppression in 2016.
 This is where Grant leveraged his leadership and supervisory skills to help establish work priorities while performing company officer tasks.
-Grant’s hard work and dedication was recognized and in 2017 was promoted to Commander and assigned as a Deputy Fire Marshal, once again rejoining the Prevention Division.
+Grant’s hard work and dedication were recognized and in 2017 was promoted to Commander and assigned as a Deputy Fire Marshal, once again rejoining the Prevention Division.

-eputy Fire Marshals
+eputy Fire Marshal

 The first nine years of his career were spent in Fire Suppression.
 His first promotion was to Firefighter Engineer in 2007.
 In 2011 he was promoted to Lieutenant and transferred to the Fire Marshal’s Office.
 Patrick remained in the Fire Marshal’s Office from 2011 until 2016 where he served multiple roles including stints as the Education Officer and Inspections Officer.
 In 2014, Patrick became the lead Fire Investigator for the Marietta Fire Department and he also became a certified police officer after attending North Central Georgia Law Enforcement Academy.
 From March of 2016 until August of 2018, Patrick again served in the Suppression Division.
 Early in 2018 he was promoted to Commander and has since returned to the Fire Marshal’s Office where he serves as one of two Deputy Fire Marshal’s for the Marietta Fire Department.